apache/incubator-heron/website/content/docs/concepts/architecture.md

     on container 0.
-When `heron-executor` executes normal **Heron Instances** (i.e. except for container 0), it first prepares the **Stream Manager** and the **Metrics Manager** before starting `com.twitter.heron.instance.HeronInstance` for each instance that is
+When `heron-executor` executes normal **Heron Instances** (i.e. except for container 0), it first prepares the **Stream Manager** and the **Metrics Manager** before starting `org.apache.heron.instance.HeronInstance` for each instance that is
     assigned to the container.

     **Heron Instance** has two threads: the gateway thread and the slave thread.